FraunhoferISST/DataspaceConnector/README.md

 #### Database

 The Dataspace Connector uses Spring Data JPA to set up the database and manage interactions with it.
 Spring Data JPA supports many well-known relational databases out of the box.
-Thus the internal H2 can be replaced by e.g. MySQL, PostgreSQL or Oracle databases with minimal effort.
+Thus, the internal H2 can be replaced by e.g. MySQL, PostgreSQL, or Oracle databases with minimal effort.

 To use another database for the Connector, follow these steps: [Database Configuration](https://github.com/FraunhoferISST/DataspaceConnector/wiki/Database-configuration)